solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 ### Solution 2: Modifying Native Types By Returning New Versions

 If we don't want to replace native JavaScript objects and arrays with 3rd party data structures, we could use tools that modify plain JavaScript types immutably.
-Libraries such as [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) and [Ramda](https://ramdajs.com/) can help we do just that.
+Libraries such as [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) and [Ramda](https://ramdajs.com/) can help us do just that.

 From these libraries, Lodash might be a familiar name to many JavaScript developers.
 It has been around since 2012, but it now has additional module called **lodash/fp**.
 It's the functional counterpart of Lodash that encourages immutability.